 This is why we continually encourage our clients to develop a company culture where ESG is part of the fabric of everyday business.

 If your company is serious about really making a positive impact, an ESG strategy alone is not enough.
 The elements of the strategy must be lived by everyone in the company and this has to be led from the top.

 This is easier said than done though.
 So what actions can you take to start weaving ESG into the cultural fabric of your company?
 Here are some that we recommend:

 ESG shouldn’t be a stand-alone topic dealt with separately and in isolation.
 In order to successfully implement an ESG strategy and make impactful changes and improvements to a company’s processes and operations, ESG considerations must form part of everyday business across all disciplines.

-Building awareness among your employees on the importance of ESG topics and how it fits with their everyday tasks and how they can contribute is critical to getting everyone involved and supporting the overall goals.
-If people see ESG as an extra burden on top of their stretched capacity already, implementation of the strategy won’t succeed.
+Building awareness among your employees on the importance of ESG topics, how it fits with their everyday tasks and how they can contribute is critical to getting everyone involved and supporting the overall goals.
+If people see ESG as an extra burden on top of their stretched capacity, implementation of the strategy won’t succeed.

 Set the example from the top:

 Ultimately, the adoption of any company cultural topics must be demonstrated by the most senior staff so as to empower all employees to act by them.
 If messaging vs action mismatch becomes common practice, this can then introduce mistrust among employees across seemingly unrelated topics.

 This highlights the importance of ensuring a coherent strategy with targets and goals that are personal to the company leaders / founders to make it easier to embed them into day-to-day business and develop the type of company culture where ESG forms part of the normal language, behaviour and decisions.

 Employees are more engaged when they are endowed with the knowledge and ability to make decisions when they feel they have influence and when they see that they can make a difference .